The Adams Family

 On 24th February Dr. Valintine, Director of Military Hospitals,

-for the purpose of discussing his taking command of the Sanitary Corps
+the purpose of discussing his taking command of the Sanitary Corps which

-which the Government proposed to send abroad.
-"I believe," wrote Dr.
+the Government proposed to send abroad.
+"I believe," wrote Dr. Valintine,

-Valintine, "you possess a Diploma of Public Health, and I know that
+"you possess a Diploma of Public Health, and I know that otherwise you are

-absence to Dr. Adams from the staff of the Wellington Hospital, and it
+to Dr. Adams from the staff of the Wellington Hospital, and it was

 The Chairman (Mr. H. Baldwin) said it was felt that Dr. Adams'

-department of which he was in charge.
-At the same time, the question
+of which he was in charge.
+At the same time, the question arose as to

-arose as to whether it is not our duty to send the best men possible to
+whether it is not our duty to send the best men possible to look after

-look after those who have gone to the front to fight for the Empire.
+those who have gone to the front to fight for the Empire.
+Dr. Adams's

-Dr. Adams's acceptance of the position meant his absence for twelve
+acceptance of the position meant his absence for twelve months.

 Rev. H. Van Staveren said that when the matter came before the